 Please consider visiting us at one of our monthly Information Sessions or by making an appointment to meet a member of the faculty individually.

 Eva Rodriguez , PhD., OTR/L

-Click here to view our program brochure.
-OT Program Brochure
+Click here to view our MSOT program brochure.
+Program Brochure, MSOT 2015.pdf

 The weekend OTA to OT format program was launched in 2007 with a three year grant from the State Education Department.
-Students have graduated with a multi degree BS Health Science/MS Occupational therapy degrees in the classes of 2010, 2011, 2012 and 2013.
-We expect to have the remainder of our present students complete the program in 2014.
+Students have graduated with a multi degree BS Health Science/MS Occupational Therapy degrees in the classes of 2010, 2011, 2012, 2013, and 2014.